hoseindamavandi/Python-Course/README.md

-# Python-Course
+# Python-Course-exercises
-my exercises in the python course
+Practics in the python course